bjames1/PromptBuilder/README.md

 ## What It Does

-Prompt Builder helps you create and organize reusable prompts for AI assistants or other purposes.
+Promptly helps you create and organize reusable prompts for AI assistants or other purposes.
 You can:

 1. Create multiple projects to categorize your prompts
 2. Write prompts with rich text formatting